Eighth Sunday in Ordinary Time

 in my thoughts and in my words

-in what I have done and In what I have failed to
+in what I have done and In what I have failed to do

-the breast 3 times as you say-
+-strike the breast 3 times as you say-

 through my fault